Sumitomo Fudosan Roppongi Grand Tower: Construction

-Located in the Roppongi district of Tokyo adjacent to the Izumi Garden Tower, also owned by Sumitomo Realty, on a site that used to house the former IBM Japan Head Office Building (87.4m, 1991) and the former Roppongi Prince Hotel, closed in 2006.
+It is located in the Roppongi district of Tokyo adjacent to the Izumi Garden Tower, also owned by Sumitomo Realty, on a site that used to house the former IBM Japan Head Office Building (87.4m, 1991) and the former Roppongi Prince Hotel, closed in 2006.

-The building was designed by Nikken Sekkei Ltd. and is being built by a joint venture between Obayashi Corporation and Taisei Corporation.
+The building was designed by Nikken Sekkei Ltd. and built by a joint venture between Obayashi Corporation and Taisei Corporation.

 Facilities

 Built on a sloping site with a car passenger entrance and main atrium on the 4th floor, the 1st floor of the main office tower will be directly connected to Roppongi-itchōme Station on the Tokyo Metro Namboku Line.

 Office tenants

 Floors 10 to 27 and 31 to 43 are designated as commercial office space.
 Publicly accessible retail and restaurants will occupy floors 2 and 3.
-The tower is the current headquarters of TV Tokyo and TX Network.
+The tower is the current headquarters of TV Tokyo Holdings Corporation, including TV Tokyo and the TX Network.

 Residences

 The main tower is joined by a 27-storey 109 meter residential building.